human154/gleam-book/README.md

 The above mutation is not possible in Gleam!

-In Gleam, we can only create seperate, new data which is derived from existing data:
+In Gleam, we can only create seperate, new data, which is derived from existing data:

 ```gleam
 let x = 1